Plaza de la Libertad

 Long section through Plaza de la Libertad

-Atrium in one of the new additions
+Atrium in the West building

 Pamplona City Hall